 The advantage of synthetic data is that we can flexibly control context length and distribution of target information.
-For both tasks, we evaluate a broad context range of $\{0.25,0.5,1,2,4,8,16,32\}\times1024$ tokens~\footnote{Since token numbers vary w.r.t. tokenizers, we use a rough estimation that 1 token = 0.75 word, and constraint the word numbers to not exceed $\{0.25,0.5,1,2,4,8,16,32\}\times1024\times0.75$.}.
+For both tasks, we evaluate a broad context range of $\{0.25,0.5,1,2,4,8,16,32\}\times1,024$ tokens~\footnote{Since token numbers vary w.r.t. tokenizers, we use a rough estimation that 1 token = 0.75 word, and constraint the word numbers to not exceed $\{0.25,0.5,1,2,4,8,16,32\}\times1,024\times0.75$.}.
 For each context length, we include 50 test samples, each comprising 1 query and 100 candidate documents.~\footnote{The original version of personalized passkey retrieval uses different candidate documents for each query, resulting in 50 queries and 5,000 documents to encode for each context length.
 To speed up evaluation, we share the candidate documents for different queries within each context length.} In this way, we can measure the effective context size of embedding models for up to 32k tokens.
-Examples for both synthetic tasks are presented in Figure~\ref{fig:passkey_needle_example}.
-For the passkey test, the \textit{<prefix / suffix>} are repeats of \textit{"The grass is green.
-The sky is blue.
-The sun is yellow.
-Here we go.
-There and back again."} For the needle test, the \textit{<prefix>} and \textit{<suffix>} form a long essay.
+Examples for both tasks are in Figure~\ref{fig:passkey_needle_example}.